reubenmiller/go-c8y-cli/docs/_docs/tutorials/extending-cmdlets.md

 ### Usage

 Because the above example is written as an advanced function, it needs to be imported before it can be used.
 The file can be imported using the command `. ./Invoke-CancelOperations.ps1`.
 It is pure convention that the function name is the same as the file name.
-One `.ps1` file can contain many advanced functions, however it is recommended to store only one per file.
+A `.ps1` file can contain many advanced functions, however it is recommended to only store one per file.
 This layout will make it easier to convert them to a PowerShell module in the future.

 ```powershell
 # Import (dot sourcing) your script